 Informing customers, they will be entered into a prize draw to win vouchers can help you gain more reviews and quicker.

 Be aware as incentives for reviews are sometimes not accepted.
-Trustpilot have recently announced that "Businesses are no longer allowed to offer consumers an incentive of any kind for reviews of any kind."
+Trustpilot has recently announced that "Businesses are no longer allowed to offer consumers an incentive of any kind for reviews of any kind."

 Don’t just have a presence on one review site